Vyxal/Vyxal/CONTRIBUTING.md

     [`local_server.py`](/local_server.py) script in the root of this project:
     `python local_server.py`

-And that's it - head over to 127.0.0.1:8080/ (or whatever url it gives you) and test away.
+And that's it - head over to 127.0.0.1:8080 (or whatever url it gives you) and test away.

+## Running the JVM REPL

+If you want to test out the fancy JLine REPL that only the JVM has, you can run:

+- `mill -i jvm.runLocal` (if using Mill).
+The `-i` stands for interactive mode, and the `runLocal` must be used instead of `run` so that it doesn't start a new process.
+- `vyxalJVM/run` (if using sbt).
+Note that using `sbt --client vyxalJVM/run` will mean only the basic REPL will run, not the fancy REPL.